Wallet Labels: The Ultimate Guide to Identifying and Understanding Your Web3 Users

 3. Why are wallet labels important in Web3?

-• Personalized product experiences
+• Personalize product experiences

-• Targeted marketing and analytics
+• Target marketing campaigns and analytics more effectively

 4. Who uses wallet labels?